ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### Lift
 {: #tools_lift}

-Use Lift to migrate your data into {{site.data.keyword.Db2_on_Cloud_short}}.
+Use Lift to migrate your data into Data Virtualization.

 [Lift](https://www.lift-cli.cloud.ibm.com/#docs){:external}

 ### InfoSphere Data Replication
 {: #idr}

-You can connect IBM® InfoSphere® Data Replication <!--version 11.3.3.3-36 or later -->to a {{site.data.keyword.Db2_on_Cloud_short}} database. <!-- This capability applies to both SMP and MPP environments. -->
+You can connect IBM® InfoSphere® Data Replication <!--version 11.3.3.3-36 or later -->to a Data Virtualization database. <!-- This capability applies to both SMP and MPP environments. -->
 {: shortdesc}

 #### Overview
 {: ibm_tools_ov}

-Ideally, when you connect IBM InfoSphere Data Replication to {{site.data.keyword.Db2_on_Cloud_short}}, IBM InfoSphere Data Replication is in the same {{site.data.keyword.Bluemix_notm}} Data Center as {{site.data.keyword.Db2_on_Cloud_short}} or is colocated with {{site.data.keyword.Db2_on_Cloud_short}}.
-IBM InfoSphere Data Replication connects from a local server to the remote {{site.data.keyword.Db2_on_Cloud_short}} instance.
+Ideally, when you connect IBM InfoSphere Data Replication to Data Virtualization, IBM InfoSphere Data Replication is in the same {{site.data.keyword.Bluemix_notm}} Data Center as Data Virtualization or is colocated with Data Virtualization.
+IBM InfoSphere Data Replication connects from a local server to the remote Data Virtualization instance.

-When you use {{site.data.keyword.Db2_on_Cloud_short}} as a connection target, the performance of IBM InfoSphere Data Replication partly depends on the bandwidth of the network that separates its target engine from the {{site.data.keyword.Db2_on_Cloud_short}} instance.
-Physical distance also affects performance: ideally, IBM InfoSphere Data Replication is as close as possible to the {{site.data.keyword.Db2_on_Cloud_short}} instance.
+When you use Data Virtualization as a connection target, the performance of IBM InfoSphere Data Replication partly depends on the bandwidth of the network that separates its target engine from the Data Virtualization instance.
+Physical distance also affects performance: ideally, IBM InfoSphere Data Replication is as close as possible to the Data Virtualization instance.
 Network topology also affects performance.
 For example, ideally, the IBM InfoSphere Data Replication target engine runs on a VM in the same VPN (security domain) as the target instance.
 The fewer the network nodes (for example, firewalls or routers) to traverse, the better.

 #### Prerequisites
 {: #prereq_5}

 If you intend to connect by using the SSL protocol, download and install GSKit V8.
 See [GSKit V8 - Install, Uninstall and Upgrade instructions](http://www.ibm.com/support/docview.wss?uid=swg21631462){:external}.
 Click the operating system tab that applies to your client machine’s operating system.
 If you are installing the GSKit on a Windows computer, ensure that you specify the GSKit installation directory path (`<installation_directory>\gsk8\bin`) for the **`PATH`** environment variable.

-Before attempting to connect to your {{site.data.keyword.Db2_on_Cloud_short}} database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 If you intend to connect by using the SSL protocol, download the `DigiCertGlobalRootCA.crt` SSL certificate from the web console to a directory on the client machine.
 To download the certificate, click **Connection > Connection Information** and then click the **Connection with SSL** tab.